Engineering Course Outcomes

 ETCN 1100 - Blue Print Reading and the Machinery's Handbook

-- Use the machinery's handbook as a reference tool to find specific information regarding a manufacturing or machining application problem
+- Use the machinery's handbook as a reference tool to find specific information regarding a manufacturing or machining application problem.

-- Understand the terms associated with the standard views found on industrial blueprints
+- Understand the terms associated with the standard views found on industrial blueprints.

 ETCN 1200 - Precision Measurement and Geometric Dimensioning and Tolerance

-- Identify the feature control frame and understand the components within
+- Identify the feature control frame and understand the components within a geometric design.

-- Apply the rules of maximum and minimum materials conditions when measuring the machined parts or assemblies.
-As they conform to the rules of limits of size
+- Apply the rules of maximum and minimum materials conditions when measuring the machined parts or assemblies as they conform to the rules of limits of size.

 ETCN 1300 - CNC Machining I